 With a B2B customer, that means looking at the numbers and asking questions.
 Is delivery poor?
 Are internal rejects high?
 Does your product or service generate complaints?
-It should also be hands on.
+It should also be hands-on.
 Pick up the rejects.
 Follow the journey of your customer’s customers.
 Understand what it means to your customer.

-Now you understand you can act
+Now you understand you can improve your customer experience

 If you don’t make the space to act, you are wasting your time collecting data – the image below is from this post: https://deltaswan.co.uk/delight-your-customers-the-joy-of-data/.